-< /p> Clearing the rubble of a building that collapsed in an earthquake in the Turkish city of Kahramanmaras, February 17, 2023.
+< /p> Residents carry their belongings from the ruins of a house collapsed during an earthquake in the Turkish city of Samandag, February 16, 2023.

 Photo gallery: Earthquake in Turkey and Syria

 AFAD also said today that in the area hit by the two strong tremors, seismologists have recorded around 4,300 additional tremors since February 6.